for Veterans and the Public

 Alcohol and the Liver: Entire Lesson - Alcoholic Liver Disease for Patients

-Alcohol-related liver disease (ALD) is a common form of liver disease in the United States.
-People get ALD by drinking large amounts of alcohol for many years.
+Alcohol-associated liver disease (ALD) is a common form of liver disease in the United States.
+People get ALD by drinking moderate to large amounts of alcohol for months to years.
 It doesn't matter whether the alcohol is hard liquor, beer, or wine.
 Any type of alcohol can cause liver damage, leading to cirrhosis of the liver, and even liver cancer.

 So how much alcohol is too much?
 It depends on whether you're a man or a woman.
 Studies have shown that women experience liver disease at lower levels of alcohol intake than men.

 Many liver specialists would agree that liver disease is likely at these levels: